Judgement pollutes perfect waters.

 When did I become so judgmental towards myself?

-Some days, there's a constant chorus of bitchy voices inside my head, commentating and reporting on every imperfection.
-In that moment, they were loud—extra loud.
+But the truth is, there's a seemingly constant chorus of bitchy voices inside my head.
+Each reporting rudely on every imperfection.

 Pete helped—a lot.